 Zika is an illness caused by the Zika virus.
 The virus is spread to people primarily through the bite of an infected Aedes species mosquito.
 This is the same mosquito that can spread other illnesses, such as dengue.

-What Zika means for travelers, generally
+What Zika means for travellers, generally

 Of those people infected with the Zika virus, about one in five experiences symptoms.
 Common symptoms include: fever, a skin rash, muscle or joint pain, headaches, malaise and conjunctivitis (inflamed, red eyes).
 The illness is usually mild, with symptoms lasting from a couple of days to a week.
-Severe disease requiring hospitalization is uncommon.
+Severe disease requiring hospitalisation is uncommon.
 About 80% of people infected will bear no symptoms at all.Those women who are not carrying a pregnancy or planning one and all men can choose to travel wherever they wish.
-All travelers are encouraged to take standard steps to protect themselves from mosquitoes.
-Such steps include wearing loose, light-colored clothes and covering as much skin as possible, with long sleeves, long trousers, socks and closed shoes.
+All travellers are encouraged to take standard steps to protect themselves from mosquitoes.
+Such steps include wearing loose, light-coloured clothes and covering as much skin as possible, with long sleeves, long trousers, socks and closed shoes.
 Insect repellent is strongly advised, too.
 Take particular care at dawn and dusk, when mosquitoes are most active.
 If you are susceptible to common infections, consult your doctor before travelling to an affected region.

 What Zika means for women and pregnancyWomen who are currently pregnant or planning a pregnancy are advised to select their travel destinations carefully.
 Maternal-to-foetal transmission of the Zika virus may occur at any stage of pregnancy.
 A possible association has been made between a mother’s exposure to the virus and her infant developing microcephaly (a neurological condition in which an infant's head is significantly smaller than the heads of his or her peers).